hyperion-ml/hyperion/egs/sre19-av-a/v1/README.md

 | | | Y | V1 | 1.29 | 0.070 | 0.161 | 1.86 | 0.092 | 0.158 | 1.89 | 0.117 | 0.161 | 2.13 | 0.119 | 0.150 | 11.15 | 0.411 | 0.424 | 6.93 | 0.246 | 0.260 | 2.86 | 0.129 | 0.130 | 6.67 | 0.244 | 0.253 | 6.29 | 0.243 | 0.256 |
 | | | Y | V3 | 1.24 | 0.073 | 0.130 | 1.75 | 0.094 | 0.127 | 1.99 | 0.120 | 0.140 | 2.16 | 0.118 | 0.133 | 10.80 | 0.384 | 0.388 | 6.73 | 0.224 | 0.238 | 2.77 | 0.114 | 0.119 | 6.55 | 0.244 | 0.276 | 6.27 | 0.247 | 0.255 |

+Notes:
+ - Calibration is computed on SRE19 AV Dev
-Note: the first network also included SITW dev in training, that's why the results are so good for SITW dev.
+ - The first network also included SITW dev in training, that's why the results are so good for SITW dev.